Unusual Options Activity Insight: MGM Resorts Intl | Benzinga

 Unusual Options Activity Insight: MGM Resorts Intl

-Shares of MGM Resorts Intl (NYSE:MGM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $37.66.
+On Thursday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
+After the option alert, the stock price moved up to $39.43.

 - Option Type: SWEEP